AnyChart/docs.anychart.com/Quick_Start/Quick_Start.md

 </body>
 ```
 ###3.
 Create a chart
-Paste the JavaScript tag `<script>` with the following code anywhere in the “head” or “body” section.
+Put the JavaScript tag `<script>` with the following code anywhere in the “head” or “body” section.
 This code example uses JavaScript API to create a chart, but you also can use JSON or XML format.
 See [Supported Data Formats](../Working_with_Data/Supported_Data_Formats) to learn more about available formats.
 Example:

 ```
 <script>